 3. Fundamental Developments in the Characterization of Viscoelatic Behaviors Involving Multiple Retardation Times through AFM

 Numerous emerging nanoscale technologies are based on viscoelastic materials, such as polymers and biological structures, whose behavior depends on their prior deformation history.
 Exploration of these materials with scanning probe microscopy methods can lead to a deeper understanding of the relationships between their nanomechanical properties and their performance in actual scientific and engineering applications.
 We are thus interested in developing routes towards the measurement of meaningful viscoelastic quantities (e.g., retardation times, frequency dependent loss angle and moduli, time dependent compliance, etc.) from AFM data, through existing experimental procedures such as tapping mode AFM, static force spectroscopy, and multifrequency AFM.
 Our approach involves (i) the development of tailored mathematical expressions and numerical fitting techniques based on rigorous models, such as the generalized Maxwell viscoelastic model (J. Pol.
 Sci B: Pol.
 Phys.
 2017, Vol. 55, p.
 804), (ii) computational modeling of realistic time-intensive viscoelastic behaviors (Beilstein J. Nanotech.
 2016, Vol. 7, p.
 554; Beilstein J. Nanotech.
 2014, Vol. 5, p.
-2149), and (iii) experimental validation.
+2149), and (iii) experimental validation on systems of interest such as polymers (Beilstein J. Nanotech.
+2020, Vol. 11, p.
+922) and biological systems (Nanoscale 2019, Vol. 11, p.
+8918).

 4. Nanoscale Characterization of Energy Materials

 As a materials science initiative, we study ion exchange polymers and organic photovoltaic devices in order to better understand their functional and morphological changes as a function of environmental conditions, including chemical environment, humidity, temperature and mechanical stresses.
 We are especially interested in accelerated degradation studies that provide insight into failure mechanisms for fuel cells and solar cells.
-Our energy material studies are often closely related to the development of new AFM techniques and the development of procedures for characterizing electromechanical properties (Beilstein J. Nanotech.
+Our energy material studies are often closely related to the development of new AFM techniques, such as the proposed intermittent-contact conductive AFM (Beilstein J. Nanotech.
+2020, Vol. 11, p.
+453; also previously proposed by others in different form) and the development of procedures for characterizing electromechanical properties (Beilstein J. Nanotech.
 2017, Vol. 8, p.
 579; J. Appl.
 Phys.
 2016, Vol. 119, No. 165301; J. Appl.
 Phys.
 2014, Vol. 116, No. 104901; Beilstein J. Nanotech.
 2014, Vol. 5, p.
 1144).